bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 api_instance = CrxPackageManager::DefaultApi.new

 opts = {
-  compress_version: "compress_version_example", # String | Compress versions; count all versions of the same packages as a single entry.
+  compress_version: 'compress_version_example', # String | Compress versions; count all versions of the same packages as a single entry.
   include_all: true, # BOOLEAN | Return a total count of all packages.
 Defaults to false.
   include_root: true, # BOOLEAN | Include the root package.
 Defaults to false.
   include_my_packages: true, # BOOLEAN | Include the 'my_packages' group.
 Only applicable if the group has no packages.
 Defaults to false.